simeononsecurity/simeononsecurity.ch/content/articles/implementing-patches-for-systems-with-vulnerabilities/index.en.md

 Implementing patches is an important part of keeping your systems secure, but it's important to follow best practices to ensure that the patch is applied correctly and the system remains secure.
 Here are some best practices to consider:

 - **Implement a testing and staging environment**: Before applying patches to production systems, it's important to test them in a testing and staging environment to ensure that they don't cause any issues.
-A testing and staging environment is a replica of the production environment that can be used to test patches and updates before they are applied to the production environment.
+A testing and staging environment is a replica of the production environment that can be used to test patches and updates before they're applied to the production environment.
 This can help you identify any issues before the patch is applied to the production environment, reducing the risk of downtime or other issues.

 - **Prioritize critical patches**: Not all patches are created equal, so it's important to prioritize critical patches and apply them first.
 Critical patches are those that address vulnerabilities that are actively being exploited by attackers, so it's important to apply them as soon as possible to prevent a security breach.
 Non-critical patches can be applied at a later time when resources are available.